 - Utility Bills.
 Gas and electric are especially important.
 Adjust your thermostat, turn off office equipment when you’re not home, lower your water heater thermostat, install inexpensive motion sensors on lights, and install weather stripping and window coverings to lower your bills.
 You can also use a solar cover on your pool to reduce energy costs, and turn off your hot tub completely when you’re not using it.
 Wash your clothes with cold water rather than hot, and line-dry them instead of using your dryer.
 Only run your dishwasher when it’s completely full, or opt to wash dishes by hand.

 - Cable Packages.
 Are you willing to cut your cable package and use a low-cost alternative like Netflix, Amazon Prime, or Hulu?
+You could even try an alternative like Sling TV.
 If you can live without live televised shows and sporting events, you can save hundreds of dollars over the course of the year.